How I actually work with people.

 The First Conversation

-Anyone considering working with me, or just thinking out loud.
+Anyone considering working with me, or thinking out loud about a vision they're carrying.

 Thirty minutes on a call.
-You describe what's on your plate; I ask questions; I tell you what I actually think.
-If we're a fit, we talk about next steps.
-If not, I'll point you to whatever I think is the right next move — even if that's a different person.
+You describe what you want to build.
+I ask questions, listen for the shape of it, and tell you what I actually think.
+If it's a fit, we talk about how to start.
+If it's not, I'll point you toward whoever I think is, even if that's someone else.

-A clearer picture of your situation and an honest read on whether I can help.
+A clearer picture of your vision and an honest read on whether I'm the right builder for it.

 The Diagnostic

-I spend a focused week or two looking at what you're doing, talking with the people involved, and writing up what I find.
-I don't disappear into a basement — you'll hear from me as I go.
+I spend a focused week or two looking at the vision in detail, talking with the people involved, and writing up what I find.
+You'll hear from me throughout.
+No disappearing into a basement.

-I scope it, I run it, I get it done.
+I scope it, I lead it, I ship it.
 I'll work with your team if you have one, or bring in trusted collaborators if you don't.

 Fractional CTO

-Companies that don't have a CTO and need one in the room — but not a full-time one.
+Companies that don't have a CTO and need one in the room, but not a full-time one, while a vision is being made real, or while the company figures out what its long-term technical seat should look like.

 I show up regularly.
 I sit in the technical seat at your leadership meetings.
 I talk to your vendors.
-I help you hire and grow your own technical team if and when that's the right move.
+I help you hire and grow a permanent technical team if and when that becomes the right move.

 A trusted technical voice in your business, for as long as you need one.